Ultralavaboy/KatawaShoujoHDPatch/README.md

 Firstly, I want to thank **Four Leaf Studios** for this awesome visual novel.

-Also I thank GitHub user [nagadomi](https://github.com/nagadomi) for [waifu2x](https://github.com/nagadomi/waifu2x), it really helped me a lot.
+Also, I thank GitHub user [nagadomi](https://github.com/nagadomi) for [waifu2x](https://github.com/nagadomi/waifu2x), it really helped me a lot.

 Thanks to a group of translators **Novellae Subs** and [HikariTranslations](https://hikaritranslations.tumblr.com/), I used Russian and German translations made by them respectively.